devenkhatri/dhimahi-preview-site/content/services/web-development.md

 - **Local Market Understanding** - Knowledge of Gujarat business needs and customer preferences
 - **End-to-End Solutions** - From concept to launch and ongoing maintenance
 - **Future-Ready Technology** - Modern, scalable solutions that grow with your business
-- **Transparent Pricing** - Clear, upfront pricing with no hidden costs
+- **Transparent Process** - Clear communication and project management throughout

 ## Technology Stack